alexaibio/teaching_content/Transformers/attention.md

 ![Initial embeddings table](img/emb1.png)

-## One Sentence: Pairwise word similarities, Key, Query
+## K, Q: Pairwise word similarities for one phrase
 the next step will be to understand dependencies between every word in our sentence.

 Since we have 5 words in our current sentence what we can do is to calculate pairwise similarities between all words.